Skip to content

 mcp.run_stdio()

-# Save your code as weather_server.py and run
+# Save and run your server

 python weather_server.py